RobertBoganKang/file_processing/README.md

 from file_processing import FileProcessing
 ```
 ### Codewise Operation
-Then, inherit the class, and pass four parameters through `argparse` into the class:
+Then, inherit the class, and pass several parameters through `argparse` into the class.

+The `template.py` file can be refered.
 ```python
 import argparse